Choose an encryption algorithm

-Symmetric encryption is generally recommended when they key is only stored locally, asymmetric encryption is recommended when keys need to be shared across the wire.
+Symmetric encryption is recommended when the key is only stored locally.
+Asymmetric encryption is recommended when keys need to be shared across the wire.

-If you are encrypting lots of data, you should encrypt the data using a symmetric key, and encrypt the symmetric key with an asymmetric key.
+If you're encrypting lots of data, you should encrypt the data using a symmetric key, and encrypt the symmetric key with an asymmetric key.

-Encrypted data cannot be compressed, but compressed data can be encrypted.
+Encrypted data can't be compressed, but compressed data can be encrypted.
 If you use compression, you should compress data before encrypting it.

 For more information about encryption algorithms and encryption technology, see Key Security Concepts.